katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 ## Overview

-This exercise will walk you through setting up and familiarizing yourself with Docker, so that you can effectively use it to interface with the CMS open data and have the containers needed for the open data workshop downloaded in advance.
+This exercise will walk you through setting up and familiarizing yourself with Docker, so that you can effectively use it to interface with CMS and other open data and have the containers needed for the open data workshop downloaded in advance.
 It is *not* meant to completely cover containers and everything you can do with Docker.

-Three types of container images are provided by the CMS open data group: [one with the CMS software (CMSSW)](https://gitlab.cern.ch/cms-cloud/cmssw-docker-opendata/-/blob/master/README.md) compatible with the released data, and two others with [ROOT](https://gitlab.cern.ch/cms-cloud/root-vnc) and [python](https://gitlab.cern.ch/cms-cloud/python-vnc) libraries needed in this workshop.
+Three types of container images are provided by the CMS open data group: [one with the CMS software (CMSSW)](https://gitlab.cern.ch/cms-cloud/cmssw-docker-opendata/-/blob/master/README.md) compatible with the released data, and two others with [ROOT](https://gitlab.cern.ch/cms-cloud/root-vnc) and [python](https://gitlab.cern.ch/cms-cloud/python-vnc) libraries useful when working with CMS open data.

 The CMSSW container is mandatory for the exercises related to CMS open data, as you will not be able to install CMSSW software on your own computer.
-The two others are provided to make setting up and using ROOT and/or python libraries easier in context with CSM open data, but they are not needed in the introduction to open data.
+The two others are provided to make setting up and using ROOT and/or python libraries easier in context with CMS open data, but they are not needed in the introduction to open data.
+If you are interested, you can find out how to use them in the CMS open data workshop [docker pre-exercise](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker/03-docker-for-cms-opendata/#download-the-docker-images-for-root-and-python-tools-and-start-container) from which this lesson has been adapted.

 These three images come with [VNC](https://gitlab.cern.ch/cms-cloud/cmssw-docker-opendata/-/blob/master/README.md#use-vnc) for the graphical use interface.
 It opens directly in a browser window.
 Optionally, you can also connect to the VNC server of the container using a VNC viewer (VNC viewer (TigerVNC, RealVNC, TightVNC, OSX built-in VNC viewer, etc.) installed on your local machine, but only the browser option for which no additional tools are needed is described in these instructions.
 On native Linux, you can also use X11-forwarding.

 > ## Note!
-> Note that some container images are large (the compressed download size is 6.6GB for the CMSSW container, 1.5GB for notebook container).
-Make sure that you make it in time to download them and work through the exercises before the workshop.
+> Note that some container images are large (some GB).
+Make sure to download them before traveling to the workshop.
+Test that you can start a CMSSW container from the image so that eventual problems can be solved before the tutorial session.
 {: .callout}

 ## Download the container images needed in the open data introduction

+You should download three container images before the workshop: the CMSSW container image for hands-on work with CMS open data, and the [jupyter/datascience-notebook container image](https://hub.docker.com/r/jupyter/datascience-notebook) and a [python container image](https://hub.docker.com/_/python).
+The compressed download size for these images are 6.6GB, 1.5GB and 47MB, respectively.

 In the bash shell, download the CMSSW container image from the docker image registry with